 Consider opting for using neutral colours.
 If your wedding gets rescheduled to fall in a different season and you decide that you want to change the colour scheme your table plan setup might not compliment the overall look anymore.

 Consider escort cards or postcard-size table plan cards instead of a board.
-Why because its soooo much easier to remove or add people and you're likely to reduce reprinting costs.
+Why because its much easier to remove or add people.

 Don't request to have your wedding date printed on the table plan!